 The Landscape Plans nominates additional trees for removal (numbered 210, 212, 213, 214, 215, 216, and 217).
 Exempt Species on this list include 210, 212, 215, 216, and 217, and these do not require Council consent.
-It is noted that the Arboricultural Impact Assessment assesses existing trees numbered 213 and 214 are recommended for retention and protection, and in this instance the Arboricultural Impact Assessment takes precedence.

-Subject to the protection of existing trees nominated for retention in accordance with the Arboricultural Impact Assessment, and the completion of landscape works in accordance with the Landscape Plans and any conditions of consent, no landscape issues are raised.
+Subject to the protection of existing trees nominated for retention in accordance with the Arboricultural Impact Assessment and the Addendum, and the completion of landscape works in accordance with the Landscape Plans and any conditions of consent, no landscape issues are raised.